craftled/pynions/README.md

 ## Core Concepts

-### 1. Flows
+### 1. Workflows

-- Each automation is a Flow
+- Each automation is a Workflow
-- Flows have state management
+- Workflows have state management
 - Built-in logging and error handling
 - Automatic caching
 - Progress tracking